floswald/floswald.github.io-bk/content/publication/option-homeownership-2019/index.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "option-homeownership.pdf"
-caption = "My caption 😄"
+caption = "Mobility 🌍 and Homeowernship 🏡"

 +++

-Further details on your publication can be written here using *Markdown* for formatting.
-This text will be displayed on the Publication Detail page.